 Instructions

-- In a large bowl, add the eggs, maple syrup, warm water and vanilla.
+- In a large bowl, add the coconut milk, eggs, and vanilla.
 Whisk together until well combined.
-Then, whisk in the cooled chocolate-butter mixture, using a rubber spatula to get all of the mixture out of the saucepan.
+Then slowly whisk in the cooled chocolate mixture, using a rubber spatula to get all of the chocolate mixture out of the saucepan.

 I just made this for the first time tonight, and the 1 tbsp measurement of vanilla struck me as a high amount for the size of the cake.
 I have lots of baking experience, and I’m used to seeing 1 teaspoon in this amount of batter.
 I’m just wondering if it’s a typo or if their really should be 1 tablespoon of vanilla.